santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 ## Step 14: Get the template skill

+I have included the Expense Report sample skill in this document, but there's a general template skill available from PSFT as well.

 1. Use SSH to connect to your PSFT instance as you did before

 2. Navigate to <PS_APP_HOME>/setup/chatbot, if it's not showing up .
 Once you're there use scp to download this template skill.
 E.g. scp opc@ipaddress:<PS_APP_HOME>/setup/chatbot/where/to/put